 Hermione in Romeo X Juliet is a sweet and sheltered Ojou who is also the arranged fiancée of Romeo, the male lead.
 She's usually portrayed as The Woobie since she truly cares for Romeo, save for one episode that had her as a momentary Yandere after a mild Break the Cutie process and some severe repression.
 She still gets better and outlives both Romeo and Juliet in the end.

 One of the Sorcerer Hunters novels introduces artistic Enzeru Fish, who falls in love with Tira, who's not actually dating but in love with (and clearly destined for) Carrot.
 In a moment of weakness after a fight with Carrot, Tira appears tempted to return Enzeru's affections, but in the end she can't betray her feelings for Carrot.

 In a bonus chapter of the manga of Rosario + Vampire, Moka goes out with another vampire for a while...
-Turns out: 1) He blackmailed Moka into it by threatening to kill Tsukune, 2) he's not an actual vampire, but a demon who imitates other demons.
+Turns out: 1) He blackmailed Moka into it by threatening to kill Tsukune, 2) he's not an actual vampire, but a monster who imitates other monsters.

 In Sailor Moon, Rei/Sailor Mars is this for Mamoru in the first season of the anime, though they drift apart shortly before he learns about his past with Princess Serenity, a.k.a.
 Usagi/Sailor Moon.
 Though right around the time they do learn about this, he'd also developed a genuine attraction to Usagi.